 The Middle Ear

-The middle ear is a small air-filled chamber between outer and inner ear.
+The middle ear is a small air-filled chamber between the outer and inner ear.
 The purpose of this chamber is twofold.
-First, it contains a mechanism of three tiny bones / small bones, called the auditory ossicles, connecting the ear drum and the inner ear.
-This gear box like mechanism is needed since the inner ear is filled with a fluid, making direct excitation by the ear drum inefficient.
+First, it contains a mechanism of three tiny bones / small bones, called the auditory ossicles, connecting the eardrum and the inner ear.
+This gearbox like mechanism is needed since the inner ear is filled with a fluid, making direct excitation by the eardrum inefficient.

 Outer ear dimensions and amplification

-The outer ear is especially sensitive to frequencies between 1 and 5 kHz.
-Not coincidentally, this range is important for communication, with 3 kHz being the frequency around which our hearing is most sensitive.
-Acoustically, the outer ear works like a tube resonator, with the strongest first resonance around 3 kHz, where a quarter wavelength of sound in air (10 cm / 4 = 2.5 cm) fits the length of the ear canal.
+Acoustically, the outer ear works as a tube resonator, with the strongest first resonance around 3 kHz, where a quarter wavelength of sound in air (10 cm / 4 = 2.5 cm) fits the length of the ear canal.
 In contrast, sensitivity drops significantly at lower frequencies where the wavelengths are large compared to the ear’s size.

 The Inner Ear

 The inner ear is the most complex element in the chain.
-It is a fluid-filled chamber and consists of two parts: the vestibular labyrinth, which functions as part of the body’s balance mechanism, and the cochlea, containing the basilar membrane and the hearing organ of Corti, a sensory element that converts sound waves into nerve impulses so that our brain can process the information.
+It is a fluid-filled chamber and consists of two parts: the vestibular labyrinth, which functions as part of the body’s balance mechanism, and the cochlea, containing the basilar membrane and the hearing organ of Corti, a sensory element that converts and enables the transfer of sound waves into nerve impulses so that our brain can process the information.

-Sound that has been funneled into the auditory canal, will set the ear drum into motion.
-The auditory ossicles in the middle ear pick up these oscillations and transfer them to the fluid through the oval window, one of two flexible surfaces between the cochlea and middle ear.
-Exciting this membrane generates waves in the fluid-filled inner ear that travel along the basilar membrane, thereby setting it and the organ of Corti in motion.
+Exciting this membrane generates waves in the fluid-filled inner ear that travels along the basilar membrane, thereby setting it and the organ of Corti in motion.

 This hearing organ contains thousands of small hair cells, which are connected to the acoustic nerve.
 The oscillation pattern of the basilar membrane is quite complex, with different areas being stimulated more or less by different frequencies.
 For each of these areas, a different group of hair cells will be activated and send impulses through the nerves to the brain.
-Thus, the organ of Corti splits up the sound into its spectral components, similar to rain drops splitting up sunlight into individual colours.
+Thus, the organ of Corti splits up the sound into its spectral components, similar to raindrops splitting up sunlight into individual colors.